Total, BP say feel no M&A pressures after Shell deal

 "We are happy with our portfolio.
 This company doesn't suffer from being small," Svanberg said.

-Asked if BP regretted not buying BG, Dudley said BP had never looked at the company closely and called reports in the press that it did several years ago "just rumours."
+Asked if BP regretted not buying BG, Dudley said BP had never looked at the company closely and called reports in the press that it did several years ago "just rumors."

 Svanberg said he did not rule out BP looking at potential targets but said a big deal or a merger did not appear to be "the most logical thing to happen."